Lindsay K. Campbell

 - The Living Memorials research explores the ways in which natural resources aid human recovery not as passive design elements, but as catalysts for collective action.
 Stewardship allows for expression of collective values, including collective memories.

-- Princeton University, Environmental Studies Certificate Woodrow Wilson School of Public Policy, 2002
+- Princeton University, B.A.
+Woodrow Wilson School of Public Policy 2002

 - Urban Ecology Collaborative

 Awards & Recognition

 - Forest Service Northern Research Station Director’s Award, 2015